Compare credit card deals

 - Cash withdrawal fee: 0%

-- Perks: Earn 0.25% cashback on everyday spending (excluding balance transfers, money transfers, cash withdrawals, buying currency or travellers’ cheques or gaming-related purchases).
-Get up to 5 months of free Apple subscriptions when you take out a new card (subscriptions include Apple TV+, Apple Music, Apple Fitness+, Apple News+ and Apple Arcade)
+- Perks: Earn 1% cashback on everyday spending (excluding balance transfers, money transfers, cash withdrawals, buying currency or travellers’ cheques or gaming-related purchases) for the first 12 months, then 0.25%.

-- Why we like it: For those able to pay off the balance in full each month, this card allows you to earn cashback and enjoy rewards while also not charging foreign transaction fees.
-You can read more on the Barclaycard site here.
+- Why we like it: Earn cashback with one of the top cashback credit cards on the market and avoid foreign transaction fees.
+You can read more on the Lloyds Bank site here.

-For a comprehensive review of travel credit cards, see our article 'Compare the best travel credit cards'
+If you are unsuccessful in being pre-approved for this card, we think the next best option is the Barclaycard Rewards Credit Card (Check eligibility).
+For a comprehensive review of travel credit cards, see our article 'Compare the best travel credit cards'.

 Best low-rate pre-approved credit cards